 Some years ago, Super Kodo was just an ordinary boy from a tiny village in the south of Congo.
 Until the day when, while wandering through his beloved forests, he suddenly found himself face to face with a mysterious mermaid.
 The nymph praised him for his love of nature, looked deeply into his eyes and gave him magic powers.
 Ever since, Kodo has been able to fly and make himself disappear and a magic flash of light he can turn the most dyed-in-the-wool poacher into an animal lovers and nature conservationist.
 Superhero status also requires a superhero outfit, so Super Kodo was given a golden suit, complete with cape and emblem.

 Super Kodo is the creation of Fernando Turmo, communications and media coordinator of the Tchimpounga Chimpanzee Rehabilitation center, the biggest chimpanzee sanctuary in Africa.
-Three years ago, he decided to film an episode with children from the neigbouring village.
+In 2009 he decided to film an episode with children from the neigbouring village.
 The idea was to use this episode for educational projects in schools.
 Fernando aims to reach children through children.
 In this way, they learn through play and from their peers about problems in their environment and the importance of the forests.
 In this work, Fernando uses aspects of Congolese culture, such as the belief in nymphs and magic.
 Fernando held a casting session in the near-by village of Boueti and young Carel Mousseisi immediately impressed him.
 “He was Super Kodo, no doubt about it”.

 It didn’t remain at one episode.
 Super Kodo was an enormous hit and to date 10 episodes have been shown on Congolese television.
 This is the only children’s programme in the local language of Monokutuba and repeats are shown over and over.
 Just about everyone in the local area, young or old, knows Super Kodo and is thus made aware of the disastrous impact of the bush meat trade and of the rules and legislation on hunting.
 This, together with advertising hoardings about illegal hunting and the illegal bush meat trade that have been put up in the area, has led to a situation where not one single chimpanzee has been confiscated in this region since 2009.